Integration-Project-2026-Groep-2/Facturatie/README.md

 ## 3) Create admin user

 - Open `http://localhost:${WEB_PORT}/admin` in your browser.
-- Create an admin account with your email and password.
+- Log in with admin account
+    - Email: admin@ehb.be
+    - Password: Fossbilling123

 If you see the following message above the dashboard, you can safely ignore it: